2023 Kerala bombing

 On 29 October 2023, a series of improvised explosive device (IED) blasts took place during a convention of Jehovah's Witnesses in Kalamassery, a suburb of Kochi, India.
 Five women, two men, and a child were killed and more than fifty other people were injured when the group was holding a Sunday morning session of their annual regional convention in southern India's Kerala state.
 A man shortly surrendered at the Kodakara police station, claiming to be responsible for the blast.
 The motive of the blast is still under investigation.

 Incident

 On the morning of 29 October 2023, the final day of a three-day programme, about 2500 members of Jehovah's Witnesses had gathered at the Zamra International Convention & Exhibition Centre, Kalamassery, Kerala, South India.
 The blasts occurred at 9:40 AM and fire was reported in the building located 10 km northeast of Kochi city.
 Witnesses say that there were multiple explosions, and that the hall was filled with smoke and fire.
 People rushed out of the centre in panic, and some were injured in the stampede.
 The first victim was found charred to death in the middle of the hall.
-The injured were taken to nearby hospitals, and several are in critical condition.
+The injured were taken to nearby hospitals, and several were in critical condition.